normanjaeckel/Meier/README.md

 ## Usage

-We use [devenv](https://devenv.sh/) for simple setup of the development environment.
-You can also install Roc and Go in any other way and use the respective build commands you find in the [Taskfile.yml] and [platform/Taskfile.yml].
+We use [devenv](https://devenv.sh/) for a simple setup of the development environment.
+You can also install Roc and Go in another way and use the respective build commands you find in the [Taskfile.yml].

 ### Get Roc